ssmolennikov/Public-SkillFactory-Rep/README.md

 # PetFriendsApiTests-task-19.7.2

-Test project for SkillFactory module 19 of the QAP course
+Test project for SkillFactory module 19

 Testing the REST api of the Pet Friends website